-The major goal for all Special Education programs is to prepare highly qualified teachers to effectively educate youth and young adults who are considered to have a disability within the categories of emotional impairments (EI), cognitive impairments (CI), learning disabilities (LD) and/or Autism Spectrum Disorder (ASD).
-The major learning goals for each endorsement program (EI, CI, LD, and ASD) are based on the Council for Exceptional Children (CEC) specialty standards and the Michigan Department of Education (MDE)/Michigan Administrative Rules for Special Education (MARSE) standards.
+The major goal for all Special Education programs is to prepare highly qualified teachers to effectively educate youth and young adults who are considered to have a disability within the categories of Cognitive Impairment (CI), Learning Disability (LD), and/or Autism Spectrum Disorder (ASD).
+The major learning goals for each endorsement program (CI, LD, and ASD) are based on the Council for Exceptional Children (CEC) specialty standards and the Michigan Department of Education (MDE)/Michigan Administrative Rules for Special Education (MARSE) standards.

 The major objectives, as they relate to the CEC and MDE/MARSE standards, are for candidates to develop and demonstrate competencies with regard to (a) content knowledge; (b) professional and pedagogical knowledge, skills, and disposition; and (c) positively impacting P-12+ student learning (special education in the public schools is available to youth and young adults until the age of 26).

-Accrediting/Certifying Body: National Council for the Accreditation of Teacher Education, (NCATE,) Council for Exceptional Children (CEC), and Michigan Department of Education (MDE)
+Accrediting/Certifying Body: Council for the Accreditation of Educator Preparation (CAEP), Council for Exceptional Children (CEC), and Michigan Department of Education (MDE)

-Professional Organizations/Standards that informed development of learning outcomes: Council for Exceptional Children (CEC); Michigan Department of Education standards for teachers who seek the following special education teaching endorsements: Emotional Impairments, Cognitive Impairments, ASD, and/or Learning Disabilities.
+Professional Organizations/Standards that informed development of learning outcomes: Council for Exceptional Children (CEC); Michigan Department of Education standards for teachers who seek the following special education teaching endorsements: Cognitive Impairment, Autism Spectrum Disorder, and/or Learning Disability.